IsXGeo/PyMedusa-VideoConverter/README.md

 # VideoConverter

-**Video Converter** is a script designed to be run with pymedusa and ffmpeg on linux
+**Video Converter** is a script designed to be run with pymedusa and ffmpeg on linux, other systems may or may not work
 - https://pymedusa.com/
 - https://www.ffmpeg.org/